llopezin/responsive-screening/README.md

 ## Task 2: Make a desktop version of this layout which displays when there is enough screen width to accomodate it.
 You can see the layout you are aiming for in the screenshot below.

+Nice to have: Make so by using Tailwind.css

 ![Desktop version](https://github.com/PlugAndPlayTechCenter/ResponsiveScreening/blob/master/assets/rwd-task.png)